TomerGamerTV/UAT-Global-Server/README.md

     - **Optimal event choices (Knows when to build friendship/recover energy and mood) [is also customizable for skill hunting]**
     - **Skipping bad turns with wit training**
     - **I'm not gonna list everything.
 Just search for keywords in the repo if you are wondering if a feature exist**

-- ✅ **Completely hands off**: Recover tp, Starting runs, finding the right guest card
-  - **Everything is 100% automated you can just afk for **DAYS** until legacy umas are full**
-  - **Handles everything from disconnections to the game crashing.
-The show will go on as long as there isn't a new update. (it handles that too now lol)**
-  - **Supports background play via emulators.
-(You can play another game while this runs)**
-  - **If Auto tp recovery is set to false it will wait until you have enough tp to start the career run**

 - ✅ **Saving of presets**: Save training parameters for easy access in future runs